thomasabishop/eolas/Operating_Systems/Disks.md

 Whilst UEFI is installed on the hardware, most of its configuration is stored in the EFI partition on the disk, whereas with BIOS, everything is on the chip.
 This make booting faster with UEFI.

 Even though most modern computers use UEFI, it may still be referred to as BIOS for user-continuity.
 This is like on Windows.
 With Linux you have to explicitly create your boot process so the two are clearly distinguishable.
-## File systems

-File systems are what the computer relies on to ascertain the location and positioning of files on the disk.
-In Linux it is customary to use FAT-32 for the boot partition and ext-4 for the extended partition.
-In other operating systems you would do the same but most likely use NFTS for the extended partition.